bekirasimcelik/Python-Selenium-Twitter-Login/README.md

-# Twitter Login and NASA Visit
+# Twitter Login and Visit NASA Account

 This project contains a code to login to twitter with python selenium and visit NASA account (This project has nothing to do with Nasa's account.
 I was just interested in Space and Science so I wanted to point you there :).
 You can test this code using unittest.
 Also, the code is broken into several python files for understandability.